carrliitos/data-project-template-python/README.md

 - [sql](./src/sql): SQL scripts to extract datasets.
 Before adding SQL scripts here, ensure no PHI is added in any clauses.
 - [src](./src): Main source codes of interest.
-- [venv](./src/venv): Virtual environment setup to hold packages/libraries needed to execute the project.